Characterizing and Optimizing End-to-End Systems for Private Inference: Related Work

 \textbf{HE:} Since the first successful demonstration of HE in 2009~\cite{gentry2009fully}, many advances have been made.
 Today, two classes of HE exist for computing on integers/fixed-point~\cite{fan2012somewhat, brakerski2014leveled, cheon2017homomorphic} and Boolean logic~\cite{ducas2015fhew, chillotti2020tfhe}.
 The former is efficient for addition and multiplication whereas the latter can compute arbitrary logic.
 Schemes are widely available today thanks to many software implementations~\cite{sealcrypto,halevi2014helib,polyakov2017palisade,cheon2017homomorphic}.

 \textbf{GCs:} Garbled circuits were first proposed by Yao in 1986~\cite{yao1986generate}.
 They have recently received a resurgence of attention thanks to many significant advances in their performance~\cite{beaver1990round, naor1999privacy, pinkas2009secure,kolesnikov2008improved, kolesnikov2014flexor, zahur2015two}.
-The optimization aims to reduce the amount of work per gate by simplifying the computations and total amount of work.
+The optimizations aim to reduce the amount of work per gate by simplifying the computations and total amount of work.
 Two of the most widely used optimizations are FreeXOR~\cite{kolesnikov2014flexor} and HalfGate~\cite{zahur2015two}, which are used here.
 Like HE, many GC libraries exist~\cite{demmler2015aby, wang2016emp,mohassel2018aby3,ball2019garbled,patra2021aby2}.

 \textbf{SS:} Secret sharing is a general technique first proposed by~\cite{blakley1979safeguarding,shamir1979share}.
 It has received significant attention privacy-preserving inference, including PyTorch-compatible CrypTen~\cite{knott2021crypten}, and GPU extension CryptGPU~\cite{tan2021cryptgpu} for secure tensor processing.